 LUC The Hague offers a broad, flexible and interdisciplinary curriculum, focused on enabling each student to design their own programme of study in accordance with their own personal interests and ambitions.
 Within this menu of choices there are a number of concentrations that we identify as ‘Majors’.

-You can use the E-Propsectus to read about courses, and content of each major and courses offered.
+In the Major - flyer you will find an introduction, course overview and student testimonial on each Major at LUC.
+Check out the Major flyer 2019 - 2020 here.
+You can use the e-Prospectus to read about courses, and content of each major and all courses offered.

 LUC The Hague offers the following Majors: